Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: ASUKA

 \paragraph{Improved Mask shape coverage: Simulated Jagged Masks} In ASUKA-I, we simulate masks using a combination of object-shaped masks, irregular masks, and regular masks.
 These mask types are designed to cover a wide range of plausible occlusion patterns and work well in most settings.

 However, in practice, we observed that an important class of masks is not adequately represented.
 In real-world inpainting applications, users often start from high-resolution images and carefully annotated masks with precise boundaries.
-Due to hardware or memory constraints, both the image and the mask are typically resized to a lower resolution before being fed into the inpainting model.
+Due to hardware or memory constraints, both the image and the mask are usually resized to a lower resolution before being fed into the inpainting model.
 When nearest-neighbor or similar discrete resizing operations are applied, this process introduces jagged and staircase-like boundaries in the mask.

 In our preliminary experiments, we found that these jagged masks primarily affect the decoding stage, leading to visible boundary artifacts and degraded visual consistency near mask edges, as illustrated in Fig.~\ref{fig:jagged-mask}.
-This mismatch between training and inference mask distributions limits the robustness of the decoder.
+This training-inference mask distributions mismatch limits the robustness of the decoder.

 To address this issue, we augment the decoder fine-tuning data by explicitly simulating jagged masks.
 Specifically, we first generate masks at a higher spatial resolution and then down-sample them to the training resolution using nearest-neighbor interpolation.
 This procedure naturally produces jagged mask boundaries that closely resemble those encountered in practical use.
 By exposing the decoder to such masks during training, ASUKA-II learns to better handle boundary discretization effects, resulting in improved decoding quality and reduced artifacts under real-world inpainting scenarios.